- A.MENARINI IND.FARM.RIUN.Srl

 14 days to reconsider

 For the local symptomatic treatment of mild to moderate pain and inflammation following acute blunt trauma to small and medium sized joints and periarticular structures.

-- Hypersensitivity to diclofenac, peanut, soy or to any of the excipients listed in section 6.1. - Hypersensitivity to acetylsalicylic acid or other non-steroidal anti-inflammatory drugs (NSAIDs). - Patients who have experienced asthma attacks, hives or acute rhinitis after taking aspirin or other non-steroidal anti-inflammatory drugs (NSAIDs). - Use on open lesions, inflammation or infections of the skin as well as eczema or mucous membranes. - During the third trimester of pregnancy. - Children and adolescents under the age of 14.
+- Hypersensitivity to diclofenac, peanuts, soy or to any of the excipients listed in section 6.1; - Hypersensitivity to acetylsalicylic acid or other non-steroidal anti-inflammatory drugs (NSAIDs); - Patients who have experienced asthma attacks, urticaria or acute rhinitis after taking aspirin or other non-steroidal anti-inflammatory drugs (NSAIDs); - Use on open lesions, inflammations or infections of the skin as well as eczema or mucous membranes; - During the third trimester of pregnancy; - Children and adolescents under the age of 14.

 Skin disorders have been frequently reported.
 Adverse reactions (Table 1) are ranked by frequency, starting with the most frequent, according to the following convention: very common (≥ 1/10); common (≥ 1/100 in Table 1

 |Very rare||Hypersensitivity (including urticaria), angioneurotic edema|

 |Infections and infestations|